 UT had humble beginnings.
 It started off as Blount College in 1794, two years before Tennessee became a state.
 Blount College was located where downtown Knoxville exists today and was nonsectarian, which was rare for a higher education institution in those days.
 By today's standards of inflation, tuition and salaries at the time were low.
 An 1805 receipt reveals one man paid just $8 for his son’s tuition.
 UT's first president, Samuel Carrick, received an annual salary of $450.

 Following Carrick's death in 1809, the college struggled to gain funding and new leadership.
-It closed for a decade, reopening in 1820 as East Tennessee College, thanks to a temporary partnership with Hampden-Sydney Academy in Virginia, which brought in sufficient operating funds.
+It closed for a decade, reopening in 1820 as East Tennessee College, thanks to a temporary partnership with Knoxville's Hampden-Sydney Academy, a boys’ school that had begun operation in 1817.
+The partnership brought in sufficient operating funds to allow the college to reopen.

 In 1826, the university dissolved its partnership with the academy and moved to what is now known as the Hill.
 Around that time, the college boasted just six faculty members, around ninety-five students, and a simple curriculum of sciences, mathematics, and languages.
 In 1840 the name changed again to East Tennessee University.
 The curriculum expanded to include agriculture and mechanical arts under the 1862 Morrill Act, which granted federal land to the university with the stipulation that the school provide instruction in these areas.
 Things were looking up for the university.
 But then the nation became entrenched in a civil war, and the university did not remain unscathed.